Recruitment Settings

 Workflow:

-- Share participation link on social media, forums, email lists
+- Share link on social media, forums, email lists

 Best Practices